GiovanniPicogna/observability-td/referee_report/referee_report.md

 - Discussion: I guess you are aware, but a comparison to a more massive planet with spectral indices calculated would be preferable than the Nazari paper with the 30 Me mass planet only.
 I think qualitatively the results would be the same but you might mention that as suggestion for future works.

   - Yes, this is a very valid point.
-I reformulated a sentence in Sec.
-4.2 to emphasize it.
+I reformulated a sentence in a new Sec.
+4.3 adressing model limitations to emphasize it.

 - Discussion/Conclusion: The obvious follow-up to your discussion is whether observed spectral indices would match rather the prediction of ~2.2 (photoevaporative cavity) or 2.0 (planet-induced cavity).
 I found for GM auriga values above 2.2 (Huang et al. 2020) but this might be resolution limited.
 Check further references.

   - We agree that this a natural follow-up.
-We added a small paragraph to highlight the current status of multi-wavelength observations of transition disks and future perspectives.
+We added a small paragraph to highlight the current status of multi-wavelength observations of transition disks and future perspectives at the end of Sec.
+4.2.

 - Discussion/Conclusion:  There should be further dependencies which should be addressed such as varying alpha, including dust evolution, 3D modeling (more for the planetary case) etc. I suggest to mention that together with the consistent modeling of the planet vs photoevaporation hypothesis.

+  - We added a small paragraph in the model limitation section (Sec 4.2)